-Fire and Emergency Services
+Emergency Services in PA

 Management and Leadership Training

-The Center also provides education and training opportunities in Administration and Finance and other areas through the PA Local Government Training Partnership.
-The courses are designed to keep municipal officials and others including emergency service leaders current on new laws and legislative requirements and enhance their ability to govern more effectively.
-Training is provided through a partnership agreement with the local government associations.
-You can access the training courses here.
+The Governor’s Center for Local Government Services provides education and training opportunities, focusing on topics such as Finance and Administration, through the PA Local Government Training Partnership.
+The courses offered through the partnership are designed for municipal officials and other community leaders to keep current on new laws and requirements and to enhance their ability to govern and operate more effectively.

 Volunteer Firefighters’ Relief Association